 Items in storage are automatically used when crafting in the same settlement.

 However, storage space in different settlements is not shared.
 This means if you plan to move to another settlement, you have to bring your belongings with you.
+However, there is an exception to this rule.
+If your faction owns multiple territories then your storage can be shared across those territories.

 There are also personal storage chests that you can place in your house, providing access to the settlement's storage.